2620 Commercial Center Blvd.

 Printing and Scanning

 Printing from the public-access computers is accomplished through the use of network laser printers.
-You must have a library card or guest pass to print.
-A SmartKiosk is available to add value to your library card or guest pass, for printing and copying while in the library.
+You must have a library card to print.
+A SmartKiosk is available to add value to your library card, for printing and copying while in the library.

 Printer Type: B&W 10¢ per page

 A flatbed scanner is available at this library for images only.

 A 3D printer is available at this branch for use by anyone with a valid Fort Bend County Libraries card or a valid government-issued photo ID.

 Patrons can bring print files in .stl format on a flash drive to the library.
 Library staff will be the ones to actually print the object.
 A fee of $0.20 per gram of filament used will be charged, with a $1.00 minimum.

 Small items can take as little as 20 minutes to print, while other items can take much longer.
 Projects printed at the libraries have a 5-hour print time maximum.
 The 3D printers can print objects up to 8” wide x 8” high x 8” deep.
 Designs must be copyright-free or the patron must have license authorization.

 Price (per page):